idvorkin/techdiary/notes/machine-learning.md

 ## Why?

 When I started programming ML was very weak, and I basically ignored it.
 Like all technology, ML has gotten cheaper and more powerful.
 And like many hot technologies, it's become full of hype.
-Here's my attempt to build a high level understanding of ML
+Here's my attempt to build a high level understanding of ML that is useful for non-ML programmers.

 ### Success criteria For this post